 However, the success or failure of the project is likely to rely on whether Belmont’s data-management capabilities are up to the challenge of handling extreme data that will be generated by the growing population, transforming just another city suburb into a benchmark for smart cities worldwide.

 GeoSpock offers the data indexing and management capabilities to handle the inevitable transition from big to ‘extreme’ data that is being undertaken by ambitious smart cities.
-For more information about how GeoSpock can help smart cities to fulfil their potential, click here.
+Find out how GeoSpock can help.